The Industrial Age in America: Robber Barons and Captains of Industry

 Does the industrialization of America at the end of the nineteenth and beginning of the twentieth century hold any lessons for us today?

-Explain the terms "robber baron" and "captain of industry"
+Explain the terms "robber baron" and "captain of industry" within the context of the time.

 Evaluate the actions taken by various captains of industry and robber barons of the time.